Sock puppet

-A sock puppet or sockpuppet is a puppet made from a sock or a similar garment.
+A sock puppet, sockpuppet, sock-puppet, or sock poppet is a puppet made from a sock or a similar garment.
 The puppeteer wears the sock on a hand and lower arm as if it were a glove, with the puppet's mouth being formed by the region between the sock's heel and toe, and the puppeteer's thumb acting as the jaw.
 The arrangement of the fingers forms the shape of a mouth, which is sometimes padded with a hard piece of felt, often with a tongue glued inside.

 The sock is stretched out fully so that it is long enough to cover the puppeteer's wrist and part of the arm.
 Often, the puppeteer hides behind a stand and raises the hand above it so that only the puppet is visible.
 Sock puppeteers may also stand in full view along with their puppets and hold conversations with them through using ventriloquism.

 Composition

 Sock puppets can be made from socks or stockings of any color.
 Any sock may be used to create a puppet, but socks that are too tattered may fall apart during a performance, so they are usually bought new.
 Additions can be glued on in order to give the sock a personality.
 Streamers and felt strings might be glued on for hair.
 Buttons or googly eyes (obtained from craft or fabric stores) are used for the puppet's eyes.